 Downsizing for a loved one - a personal experience

-To embark upon any home move can be a major stress but when you are moving a parent or parents, your stress can hit the roof as close emotional bonds are always tested!
-I know this only too well as I moved my mother from her bungalow to her new apartment.
-Aged 92, I knew this would be no mean feat but it turned out to be a job well done!
+Embarking upon any home move can be a major stress, but when you are moving a parent or parents, your stress levels can hit the roof as close emotional bonds are sure to be tested!
+I know this only too well as I moved my mother aged 92 from her bungalow to her new apartment.
+I knew this would be no mean feat, but read on to find out why it turned out to be a job well done!

-We often resist “letting go” of things to avoid the emotional experience that feels all too final.
-Throughout our lives we make attachments to important people, places and possessions.
-Our home is no different and feelings we attach to our home can vary from person to person.
-In my mother’s case, she had been bereaved three and a half years before her move which added another dimension to letting go as it reawakened her most recent loss.
+We often resist “letting go” of things to avoid that sense of finality.
+Throughout our lives we form attachments to important people, places and possessions.
+Our homes are no different, and feelings we attach to our home can vary from person to person.
+In my mother’s case, she had been bereaved three and a half years before her move, which added another dimension to letting go as the process reawakened her most recent loss.

-My mother is quite sassy, she knows her own mind and likes things a certain way.
-Forget she’s 92 because you wouldn’t believe it if you saw her, she’s a brave lady and knows in her heart what is in her best interest.
-It’s been a challenge to restart somewhere new but she has done it!
+My mother is quite sassy: she knows her own mind and likes things a certain way.
+Forget she’s 92 because you wouldn’t believe it if you saw her; she’s a brave lady and knows in her heart what is in her best interest.
+It’s been a challenge to restart somewhere new, but she has done it!
 With a guiding hand, support and reassurance she has got there.
-Now 93, she has made new friends and she enjoys her activities that her independent living community affords her.
+Now 93, she has made new friends and enjoys the activities that her independent living community affords her.

-As a professional organiser, I absolutely love working with the older generation who are downsizing and I can help you to be move ready as well as post move settled!
-Please contact me for more information.
+As a professional organiser, I love working with the older generation when they are downsizing.
+I can help everyone to be ready for the move as well as supporting them to settle during and after the move.

 Please contact me if you would like more information about how I can help you or a parent in this way.